 Business Planning Considerations: Industry Conditions and Forecasts

-Understanding the larger forces at work in your industry is a crucial part of business planning:
+Understanding the larger forces at work in your industry is a crucial part of business planning.
+To help you formulate your business plan based on these conditions, ask yourself these questions:

 What are the immediate and long-term growth, product, and pricing trends in your industry?